-Another study in 2004 followed 1,353 participants over the course of 3 years.
-They found that older men and women with larger curves in their mid back (hyper-kyphotic or “hunchback”) have higher mortality rates.³ We’re learning that these postural distortions may have health implications that reach far beyond tight muscles aches and pains.
+Another study in 2004 followed 1,353 participants over three years.
+They found that older men and women with larger curves in their mid-back (hyper-kyphotic or “hunchback”) have higher mortality rates.³ We’re learning that these postural distortions may have health implications that reach far beyond tight muscles aches and pains.
 They may be preventing us from living a longer, more fulfilling life.

 What Can We Do About It?

 While some aspects of our posture are structural (bone positioning, length of muscles), a lot of our posture is learned.
-We recommend taking several small stickers and placing them around your work space in locations that are visible from your seat (at top of your computer monitor, on the cabinet drawer, etc).
-Throughout your work day, as your eyes wander around your space and land on these stickers, let it be a reminder to sit tall, roll your shoulders back, bring your chin to a neutral position, and breathe with your diaphragm through your stomach.
+We recommend taking several small stickers and placing them around your workspace in locations that are visible from your seat (at the top of your computer monitor, on the cabinet drawer, etc.).
+Throughout your workday, as your eyes wander around your space and land on these stickers, let it be a reminder to sit tall, roll your shoulders back, bring your chin to a neutral position, and breathe with your diaphragm through your stomach.
 These constant reminders can help you learn better posture.

 Click Here for a Downloadable PDF of our Micro Breaks handout.